Customer Effort Score: Why It Matters and How to Measure It

 Reduces Customer Churn

-Customers who find it hard to get help or solve their problems are more likely to switch to competitors.
+Customers who find it hard to get help or solve their problems are more likely to switch to competitors, because it’s difficult to get the job done with the service you provide.

 Enhances Customer Satisfaction